Tookerton21/parser_arithmetic/README.md

 * Works with only + and *
 * Numbers must be an integer and sum must be within an the limitations of an integer for negative and positive.
-* Multiplication must be explicitley stated with * sign between the two numbers.
+* Multiplication must be explicitly stated with * sign between the two numbers.

 ### How to use

-can create an instance of ```Equation t``` with or without any paramaters for the constructor.
+can create an instance of ```Equation t``` with or without any parameters for the constructor.
 To parse any equation after instantiation then must call ```parsStr(string)```.
 To get what the result from after parsing the string call ```getRes()``` which returns and integer of type int.

 ### Known Bugs
-    * (3/3/19) equations that start with a negative number in parenthesis are not getting parrsed correctly.
+    * (3/3/19) equations that start with a negative number in parenthesis are not getting parsed correctly.
         **(3/4/19) Bug has been fixed. was found in the number() function in equation.cpp.
 Manually had to loop through array and set each element to \0.

+###Update
+    * (3/7/19) Cleaned up the code a bit and took out all previous implementations of trying to do parenthesis multiplication.